What I do

 Connect with me!

-Use this form to sign up for my general email list (infrequent emails about class changes or cancelations, or other important news) or my Level 2: Core and Balance email list (weekly emails).
+Use this form to sign up for my weekly emails with class reminders and other updates.
 Alternatively, use the contact form below to contact me directly.